nava-go/IML-Hackathon/README.md

-# IML-Hackathon
+# IML Hackathon
-Given real (anonymized) data of breast cancer patients treated in Israel over the last years, we tried predict metastases sites and to estimate the diagnosed tumor size.
+Given real data of breast cancer patients treated in Israel over the last years, we tried predict metastases sites and to estimate the diagnosed tumor size.
 Done as part of IML-Hackathon in course 67577 (IML).

-Team members: Ilana Gelmanm, Lee Oziel, Gal Rubinshtein ,Nava Goetschel
+## Team members: Ilana Gelmanm, Lee Oziel, Gal Rubinshtein ,Nava Goetschel

 ## Motivation
 Breast cancer is one of the most pervasive malignant diseases among women in the world and in